Overnight Train And Bus Packing List (You’ll Be More Comfortable)

 A quick Google search will flash dozens of fancy travel blankets across your eyes, but what about the OG travel blanket?
 A sleeping bag.

-Depending on your overnight train or bus schedule, you may in end sleeping in some terminals.
+Depending on your overnight train or bus schedule, you may end up sleeping in some terminals.

 For example, the Amtrak Capitol Limited line, which runs from Chicago to Washington, DC, departs Chicago around dinnertime and arrives in Pittsburgh around breakfast.
 But, if you’re departing at an earlier stop, such as Cleveland, Ohio, you may be camping out there until morning.